 This is one most people might not think of, but when you really think about what you are eating sometimes with non-organic food it isn’t much of a surprise.
 Many non-organic foods are loaded with pesticides, insecticides, hormones etc.

 The problem is, not surprisingly many of these pesticides have negative effects on your health and also your testosterone.
 Chlorpyrifos is one of the most commonly used insecticides and has been found in over 90% of Americans.
 Studies have shown chlorpyrifos has negative effects on your body and test production.

 Another commonly used pesticide Glyphosate has been shown to lower testosterone levels as well.
 And the list goes on and on.
 To put it in a nutshell, going organic will keep you away from the chemicals that can lower your test levels.

 16 Supplement with Ginseng

-Ginseng is a pretty common supplement you can find most anywhere.
+Ginseng is a pretty common supplement you can find almost anywhere.
 It comes from the Ginseng plant root and is used to help with concentration, immunity, blood sugar levels and also testosterone production.
 It works by decreasing your blood glucose levels.
 This is important because high glucose levels in men are a large cause of low test levels.

-17 Avoid soy
+17 Avoid Soy

-Soy is a rather common source of protein especially for vegetarians.
+Soy is a rather common source of protein, especially for vegetarians.
 The problem is soy has been linked to lower testosterone levels and, to be honest, it usually tastes like dirt, especially the soy protein powders.

 But getting back to its effects on testosterone.
 There have been several studies that have linked soy to low test levels, like this one where some 19-year-old chowed on tons of soy and basically went limp and lost all interest in sex after his test levels took a nosedive.